mariabui/mbuiCUBEsProject/README.md

 The GUI consists of 5 windows:
 1. ```Update or Run```
    * Opens on program launch.
    * Prompts the user to choose to either update the data in the database or run the data visualization.
+The user should choose to update the data in the database at least once before running the data visualization.
    * Closes after the user chooses an option.
 GUI remains running after updating the data in the database.
 2. ```Entries List```
    * Located on the left of the screen.